 You will receive your renewal notice from us between 14 and 21 days before it is due; if you registered online this will be sent out in the form of an email.

-A No Claims Bonus is earned for every year you are insured and don't make a claim on your policy.
+A No Claims Bonus is earned for every year you are insured and a claim isn’t made against your policy.
 It allows us to add additional discounts for those drivers who are a safer risk.

 By providing us with proof of your No Claims Bonus we can give you the right discount.